 EMAS and the promotion of best environmental management practice

 The EMAS scheme has evolved through time.
-In its latest revision, it promotes best environmental management practice, thanks to the development of Sectoral Reference Documents which shall be taken into account by EMAS registered organisations when assessing their environmental performance.
+In its latest revision, it promotes best environmental management practice, thanks to the development of Sectoral Reference Documents which EMAS registered organisations must take into account when assessing their environmental performance.

 The EU Eco-Management and Audit Scheme (EMAS) is a management tool for companies and other organisations to evaluate, report and improve their environmental performance.
 The scheme has been available for participation by companies since 1995 and was originally restricted to companies in industrial sectors.

 Since 2001 EMAS has been open to all economic sectors including public and private services.

 In 2009 the EMAS Regulation was revised and modified for the second time.
 Regulation (EC) No 1221/2009 of the European Parliament and of the Council of 25 November 2009 on the voluntary participation by organisations in a Community eco-management and audit scheme (EMAS) was published on 22 December 2009 and entered into force on 11 January 2010.

 A major change is promoting best environmental management practice.
 For this purpose, Sectoral Reference Documents (SRDs) are elaborated (according to Article 46.1 of the regulation).
 The SRDs contain detailed technical information describing best environmental management practice to improve environmental performance, as well as sector-specific environmental indicators, and benchmarks of excellence.

 EMAS registered organisations must take into account the relevant sectoral reference documents when assessing their environmental performance.
 The same applies to the EMAS environmental verifiers when checking the requirements according to Article 18 of the EMAS regulation.